-To work with NuGet, as a package consumer or creator, you can use command-line interface (CLI) tools as well as NuGet features in Visual Studio.
+To work with NuGet as a package consumer or creator, you can use command-line interface (CLI) tools and NuGet features in Visual Studio.
 This article briefly outlines the capabilities of the different tools, how to install them, and their comparative feature availability.

-|dotnet.exe||CLI tool for .NET Core and .NET Standard libraries, and for any SDK-style project such as one that targets .NET Framework.
-Included with the .NET Core SDK and provides core NuGet features on all platforms.
-(Starting in Visual Studio 2017, the dotnet CLI is automatically installed with any .NET Core related workloads.)||.NET Core SDK|
+|dotnet SDK||The CLI tool for .NET Core and .NET Standard libraries, and for any SDK-style project such as one that targets the .NET Framework.
+This CLI tool is included with the .NET Core SDK and provides core NuGet features on all platforms.
+In Visual Studio 2017 and later, the dotnet CLI is automatically installed with any .NET Core related workloads.||.NET Core SDK|

-|nuget.exe||CLI tool for .NET Framework libraries and for any non-SDK-style project such as one that targets .NET Standard libraries.
-Provides all NuGet capabilities on Windows, provides most features on Mac and Linux when running under Mono.||nuget.exe|
+|nuget.exe||The CLI tool for .NET Framework libraries and for any non-SDK-style project such as one that targets .NET Standard libraries.
+This CLI tool provides all NuGet capabilities on Windows and most features on Mac and Linux when running under Mono.||nuget.exe|

 |Visual Studio||On Windows, the NuGet Package Manager is included with Visual Studio 2012 and later.
-Visual Studio provides the Package Manager UI and the Package Manager Console, through which you can run most NuGet operations.||Visual Studio|
+Visual Studio provides the Package Manager UI and the Package Manager Console (PowerShell on Windows).
+You can use these tools to run most NuGet operations.||Visual Studio|

-|Visual Studio for Mac||On Mac, certain NuGet capabilities are built-in directly.
-Package Manager Console is not presently available.
-For other capabilities, use the
+|Visual Studio for Mac||On Mac, certain NuGet capabilities are built in directly.
+Package Manager Console isn't currently available.
+For other capabilities, use the dotnet SDK or

 ||Visual Studio for Mac|

-|Visual Studio Code||On Windows, Mac, or Linux, NuGet capabilities are available through marketplace extensions, or use the dotnet SDK or
+|Visual Studio Code||On Windows, Mac, and Linux, NuGet capabilities are available through marketplace extensions, or use the dotnet SDK or

 ||Visual Studio Code|